-- 4.2.3 Worklist Set up should include a positive control, calibrators, negative control, and case samples. - 4.3 Evaluation of Results - 4.3.1 Minimum Criteria: - 4.3.1.1 The lab criterion for acceptable calibration curve $R^2$ is >0.98 - 4.3.1.2 A sample or control with a concentration of 3 ng/mL or greater for THC or THC-OH, or 10 ng/mL or greater for carboxy-THC will be considered positive for cannabinoids.
-Samples and controls with a carboxy-THC response between 5 and 10 ng/mL may be evaluated as positive at the analyst's discretion. - 4.3.1.3 Retention time within +/- 2% or +/-0.100 min whichever is greater of the average retention time of the calibrators.
-At the analyst's discretion when the analyte peak falls outside the retention time window and the internal standard shifts comparably that sample may be evaluated as positive if the other criteria are met. - 4.3.1.4 To ensure the response is adequate, each compound in the internal control will be evaluated using the criteria listed above.
+- 4.2.3 Worklist Set up should include a positive control, calibrators, negative control, and case samples. - 4.3 Evaluation of Results - 4.3.1 Minimum Criteria: - 4.3.1.1 The lab criterion for acceptable calibration curve R^2 is >0.98 - 4.3.1.2 A sample or control with a concentration of 3 ng/mL or greater for THC or THC-OH, or 10 ng/mL or greater for carboxy-THC will be considered positive for cannabinoids.
+Samples and controls with a carboxy-THC response between 5 and 10 ng/mL may be evaluated as positive at the analyst's discretion, samples and controls with a THC response between 1 and 3 ng/ml may be evaluated as positive at the analyst's discretion. - 4.3.1.3 Retention time for a control or sample must be within +/- 2% or +/-0.100 min., whichever is greater, of the average retention time of the calibrators.
+At the analyst's discretion when the analyte peak falls outside the retention time window and the internal standard shifts comparably that control or sample may be evaluated as positive if the other criteria are met. - 4.3.1.4 To ensure the response is adequate, each compound in the internal control will be evaluated using the criteria listed above.
 If a compound does not meet these standards, samples cannot be evaluated for that compound.
 At the analyst's discretion, that compound can be removed from the list of compounds that the sample was evaluated for, or the sample can be reinjected or re-extracted.
 If a sample needs to be reinjected, the analyst may add more of the reconstitution solvent to facilitate this.
-The internal standards must give an adequate response in order for the sample to be evaluated. - 4.3.1.5 Samples should have a significant internal standard response, if a sample has little to no internal standard response for a compound, an evaluation for that sample cannot be made.
-The analyst will need to re-inject or re-extract that sample. - 4.3.1.6 In cases that do not meet the minimum criteria, the analyst may also evaluate peak symmetry/resolution and it is at their discretion to determine if the sample exhibits a positive response for that compound.
-Correct peak shape (as compared with QCs) and the sufficient resolution of potential interferents from the analyte of interest can be considered.
+The internal standards must give an adequate response in order for the sample to be evaluated.

+- 4.3.1.5 Controls and samples should have a significant internal standard response, if a control or sample has little to no internal standard response for a compound, an evaluation for that control or sample cannot be made.
+If it is a sample, the analyst will need to re-inject or re-extract that sample.
+If it is a control, it can be reinjected, but if there is no marked improvement, then the control cannot be evaluated as passing. - 4.3.1.6 In cases that do not meet the minimum criteria, the analyst may also evaluate peak symmetry/resolution and it is at their discretion to determine if the sample exhibits a positive response for that compound.
+Correct peak shape (as compared with QCs) and the sufficient resolution of potential interferents from the analyte of interest can be considered. - 4.3.1.7 If a compound in a sample meets the minimum requirements but displays characteristics that are inconsistent with the calibrator(s) (for example, the retention time is barely within the allotted window, etc.) it is at the discretion of the analyst to evaluate that compound as negative for that sample, provided they detail an explanation in the case notes.